Brief overview of negative SEO attacks

 You may notice things like a drop in your ranking on the search engine results page (SERP), a drop in traffic, or possibly an increase in traffic from less than reputable sources… My guess is if you are reading this you already know you know your website has been hit and you are ready to do something about it.
 So what can you do?

-This is my quick, step-by-step guide that I use to diagnose spam attacks and counter them.
+There is not one single negative SEO checker, but this is my quick, step-by-step guide that I use to diagnose spam attacks and counter them.
 Again this is a quick easy to use guide of how to detect spam and get rid of it fast and fix your website.
 For this, I just focus on Google (sorry Bing) and I mostly focus on SEO and not how to technically find the hack within the website.
 This is an action plan from an SEO perspective showing you how to keep your business safe online.

 Here are the tools I will be using in these examples and what you should consider getting access to in order to counter a negative SEO attack…